The Council recognises that, on occasion, a complainant may feel that a complaint has not been resolved to his/her satisfaction.

 Definition and identification of unreasonable complainant behaviour

 For the purposes of this Policy, unreasonable and unreasonably persistent complainants are those complainants who, because of the nature or frequency of their contacts with the Council, hinder the Council’s consideration of their or other people’s, complaints and/or cause interference with normal business processes of the authority.

 Some complainants may have justified complaints but may pursue them in inappropriate ways.
 Others may pursue complaints which appear to have no substance, or which have already been investigated and determined.
 Their contacts with the Council may be amicable but still place very heavy demands on staff time, or they may be very emotionally charged and distressing for all involved.

-It is not necessary to meet a complainant’s unreasonable demands or to answer every point in an unreasonable letter.
+It is not necessary to meet a complainant’s unreasonable demands or to answer every point in the correspondence.
 But judgement is required to separate legitimate queries from those that are unreasonable, often within the same complaint.

-A persistent and / or vexatious complainant is a member of the public who complains repeatedly about issues that he / she considers to be within the remit of the Council.
+A persistent and / or unreasonable complainant is a member of the public who complains repeatedly about issues that he / she considers to be within the remit of the Council.
 The complaints may become persistent, vexatious, or repetitive.
 The complainant may not accept that the matter is concluded, despite having had an original complaint investigated and been notified of the result.
 The complainant will, as determined by a Senior Officer, have exhausted the internal complaints procedure.
 For clarity, there are two stages within the council’s complaints process, an officer will investigate the complaint at each stage and a customer can expect to receive a comprehensive response at each stage.
 Once the council's complaints process has concluded, the customer can ask the LGO to review their complaint.

 Very occasionally a complainant may submit falsified documents from themselves or others.
 Such behaviour is unacceptable and managing it can become a distraction from consideration of the original substance of complaint.
 Situations can escalate and, in a few cases, complainants become abusive, offensive, threatening or otherwise behave unacceptably.
 In response, the Council may have to invoke procedures for protecting its employees from harassment and harm.